Hamburg S-Bahn: Rolling stock

 Single three-carriage trains are designated short trains.
-Units can be combined to form a full train with six carriages or a long train with nine carriages.
+Units can be combined to form a full train with six carriages (2 units) or a long train with nine carriages (3 units).

 Until 2001, the S-Bahn was one of very few suburban railway systems to offer two classes of service.
 A quieter and more comfortable first class was available for a 50% supplement.

-Only type 474 and type 490 trains are in regular service.
+Only type 474 and type 490 trains are now in regular service.
 The last remaining type 470 and type 471 trains were removed from service in 2002 and 2001 respectively and the 472 trains in 2022.
-The type 474 trains primarily serve lines S1, S2 and S5, type 490 lines S3, S2 and S5.
+The type 474 trains primarily serve lines S1, S2 and S5, type 490 lines S2, S3, S5, and S7.

 With the extension of the S-Bahn to Stade, new dual-system trains have been deployed.
 These are identical to the type 474 units but with a pantograph on the central carriage to collect 15 kV alternate current from overhead lines.

 With the introduction of type 474, the colour scheme of ivory and teal was replaced by a colour called "Traffic Red" (RAL 3020).
 External advertising covering the entire bodies of trains was abandoned at this time.

 The implementation of a consistent corporate design led to type 472 trains being updated with the new colour scheme.
-This has left the Berlin S-Bahn as the only German S-Bahn train types with an individual design.
+This had left the Berlin S-Bahn as the only German S-Bahn train types with an individual design.

-Type 474 trains were initially in the same colour scheme as the type DT4 trains of the Hamburg U-Bahn (white, grey, red).
+Type 474 trains were initially in the same colour scheme as the than new type DT4 trains of the Hamburg U-Bahn (white, grey, red).
 This early experiment was quickly given up.

-In 2013, 60 trains are ordered from Bombardier for 327 million euros.
+In 2013, 60 trains were ordered from Bombardier for 327 million euros.
 The trains are being delivered since 2016.
 These trains were at first, and to a lesser extent still are, notorious for their sensitive doors, making them more prone to delays.

 There are three preserved trains, number 170 082 known as a 'museum train' and numbers 470 128 with 471 082 known as 'traditional trains'.
-These trains are used for different events throughout the year and in particular in the lead up to Christmas.
+These trains were used for different events throughout the year and in particular in the lead up to Christmas.